AleeAlette1/NEOs_Project/README.md

 3. Which NEOs are the most potentially hazardous?

 ## Outline of the Project:
-- Used PostgreSQL to store our data and created five main tables to build and perform the machine learning model using the primary designation as the main key.
+- Used PostgreSQL to store our data and created five main tables to build and perform the machine learning model using the primary designation as the main key
-- Crated our ETL process for extracting NEOs and Close Approaches, which included transforming and loading the data into an AWS RDS database.
+- Crated our ETL process for extracting NEOs and Close Approaches, which included transforming and loading the data into an AWS RDS database
-- Prepared our dataset by cleaning up and dropping any columns that were not significant to our project.
+- Prepared our dataset by cleaning up and dropping any columns that were not significant to our project
-- Conducted Random-Over-Sampler, SMOTE, Random Forest, Over and Under Sampling and SMOTEENN tests to populate NEOS that are potentially hazardous to Earth as accurate as possible.
+- Conducted Random-Over-Sampler, SMOTE, Random Forest, Over and Under Sampling and SMOTEENN tests to populate NEOS that are potentially hazardous to Earth as accurate as possible
-- Created Google Slides and Tablaeu dashboard to provide a visually appealing and interactive presentation to our audience.
+- Created Google Slides and Tablaeu dashboard to provide a visually appealing and interactive presentation to our audience

 <img width="802" alt="Screen Shot 2022-01-27 at 8 53 28 PM" src="https://user-images.githubusercontent.com/88408350/151489489-793a3b44-f5af-4c23-8966-26256269d141.png">